List of Olympic medalists in figure skating: Multiple gold medals

 Swedish Gillis Grafström is a three-time Olympic figure skating gold medalist in the men's singles event.

 The only skaters with three consecutive titles are Gillis Grafström in men's singles, Sonja Henie in women's singles, and Irina Rodnina in pairs.
-The most consecutive titles in ice dance is two, which has only been achieved by Oksana Grishuk and Evgeny Platov.
+The most consecutive titles in ice dance is two, which has been achieved by Oksana Grishuk with Evgeny Platov and Guillaume Cizeron.
+Cizeron is the only one to have done it with two different partners.

 In addition, one women's singles skater, three men's singles skaters, and five pair skaters have earned consecutive titles.
 Two ice dancers and three pair skaters have earned non-consecutive titles.

 Six skaters have won Olympic gold medals in multiple events.
 Evgeni Plushenko won gold in men's singles in 2006 and team event gold in 2014.
 Tatiana Volosozhar and Maxim Trankov were the first skaters to win multiple events at a single Olympics, winning in both pairs and the team event.
 Tessa Virtue and Scott Moir matched this feat four years later, earning golds in ice dance and the team event.
 Nathan Chen won gold in both men's singles and the team event in 2022.